Forever in our thoughts: Emiliano Sala’s body identified from plane wreckage

 The families of both men have been informed, police said.

-Cardiff City Football Club said in a statement: “We offer our most heartfelt sympathies and condolences to the family of Emiliano.
+Cardiff said in a statement: “We offer our most heartfelt sympathies and condolences to the family of Emiliano.

 “He and David will forever remain in our thoughts.”